Activating Mars mission software on Earth

 Lab challenges illuminate a plan for deploying PIXLISE

-We further simplified PIXLISE adoption with an ever-present “Try PIXLISE” button on the global navigation and a concise and engaging call to action and community metrics to end every page on the site.
+First, try PIXLISE with sample data.
+Then, secure PIXLISE for your lab when you know it’s a good fit.
+Later, experience PIXLISE at peak performance with cloud-parallelized computing.
+We simplified PIXLISE adoption even more with an ever-present “Try PIXLISE” button on the global navigation and a concise and engaging call to action and community metrics to end every page on the site.

-INFO ARCHITECTURE / STORY
+INFORMATION ARCHITECTURE / STORY

 This completes the arc of the public PIXLISE experience: Show off product features first, reinforce with community resources, and seal the deal with an otherworldly mission statement.